 Quezon City Local Energy Efficiency and Conservation Program

-The EPWMD and the City Planning and Development Department have been tasked to monitor the compliance of the City Government to the Energy Efficiency and Conservation Act (RA 11285).
-In 2020, the City submitted its Local Energy and Conservation Plan (LEECP) to the Department of Energy (DOE) signed by the Honorable Mayor.
+The EPWMD and the City Planning and Development Department have been tasked to monitor the compliance of the city government with the Energy Efficiency and Conservation Act (RA 11285).
+In 2020, the city submitted its Local Energy and Conservation Plan (LEECP) to the Department of Energy (DOE) signed by the Honorable Mayor.

 C40 Clean Air Cities Declaration